HamidMusayev/Tkinter-en/README.md

 | `width` |This option specifies the width of the entry area as a number of characters.
 The actual width will be this number times the average width of a character in the effective font.
 The default value is 20.|
 | `xscrollcommand` | If the widget has an associated horizontal scrollbar, set this option to the.
 Set method of that scrollbar. |

 Methods on a ttk.
-Combobox include all those described in Section 46, “Methods common to all ttk widgets” (p.145), plus all the methods on theTkinter widget described in Section10, “The Entry wid-get” (p.41), plus:
+Combobox include all those described in Section 46, “Methods common to all ttk widgets” (p.145), plus all the methods on theTkinter widget described in Section10, “The Entry widget” (p.41), plus:

-.current([index])
+`.current([index])`

 To select one of the elements of the values option, pass the index of that element as the argument to this method.
-If you do not supply an argument, the returned valueis the in dexof the current entry text in the values list, or-1if the current entry text is not in the values list.
+If you do not supply an argument, the returned value is the in dex of the current entry text in the values list, or-1if the current entry text is not in the values list.

+`.set(value)`

-.set(value) Set the current text in the widget to value.
+Set the current text in the widget to value.

-The states of a ttk .Combobox widget affectits operation.
-To interrogate or change states, see the .in-state() and .state() methods in Section 46, “Methods common to all ttk widgets” (p.145)
+The states of a `ttk.Combobox` widget affect its operation.
+To interrogate or change states, see the `.in-state()` and `.state()` methods in Section 46, “Methods common to all ttk widgets” (p.145)
-.•If the widgetis in the disabled state,no user action will change the contents.
+If the widget is in the disabled state,no user action will change the contents.
-•If the widget is  in the!
-Disabled state and also the readonly state, the user may change the contents by using the drop-down menu, but may not directly edit the contents.
+If the widget is  in the Disabled state and also the readonly state, the user may change the contents by using the drop-down menu, but may not directly edit the contents.